 No matter what your age, skills, or experience, your volunteer contribution makes a difference.

-As a volunteer you have the opportunity to assist people with an intellectual disability to have a better quality of life within their work and home.
+As a volunteer, you have the opportunity to assist people with disability to have a better quality of life within their work and home.

-Volunteering with Minda is primarily about people enriching and empowering the life of someone living with intellectual disability, while gaining a chance to:
+Volunteering with Minda is primarily about people enriching and empowering the lives of people with disability, while gaining a chance to: